 China is a mobile-first country, driven by the government’s prioritization of the development of 5G wireless technology.
 64% of all e-commerce transactions in China are completed on a mobile device4, predominantly ‘super-apps’ (see below) where users can socialize, shop, and pay for products on a single platform.
 International brands wishing to attract these mobile buyers will need to invest heavily in a Chinese language smartphone app.

 Chinese consumers like shopping at online marketplaces as they allow them to browse and compare several products at once.
 The leading marketplaces in China are Alibaba, Taobao, Tmall and JD.com.
 Selling on these platforms is tricky for cross-border brands, as sellers have to be registered in mainland China to qualify.
 But, there is a way in – Tmall has a dedicated sister site, Tmall Global, specifically set up for foreign brands; you don’t need a physical entity in China or a Chinese business license to sell on the platform, and you can accept payment in your local currency.
+Discover the full pros and cons, here.

 “Guanxi” is a Chinese concept which describes how personal and business relationships are built on trust.
 It filters down to Chinese consumers’ expectations of exceptional customer service – with personalization, fast and reliable shipping, and a stress-free shopping experience cited as the top priorities.
 As customer reviews play an important part in Chinese buyers’ decision-making, underperforming on customer experience risks your business being named and shamed online.